Vacation Home Rentals (VHR)

 Permitting Process for New VHRs

 A VHR permit is required for all properties meeting the definition of a VHR.
 All persons or entities interested in operating a vacation home rental located outside the Tourist Core Area Plan may submit a vacation home rental application to the Development Services Department.
+If you have questions about the permitting process, please call the VHR Clerk at (530) 542-6011.

 Download the VHR Application (PDF).